keithduncan/kanikoctl-buildkite-plugin/README.md

 used by default.
 * **tags**: Optional, list of strings, if `destination` is given the image is pushed to these registry tags e.g. `tags: ['0.1.1', '0.1', '0']`.
-Tags also supports a ref syntax: `tags: { Ref: meta-data-key }` where `meta-data-key` is looked up using `buildkite-agent meta-data get meta-data-key` and the string is split on comma to generate a list of tags.
+Tags also supports a ref syntax: `tags: { Ref: version }` where `version` is looked up using `buildkite-agent meta-data get version` and the string is split on comma to generate a list of tags.

 ## Example